iGuGu0604/Computational-physics/README.md

 Assignment 6: simple pendulum and chaotic system

-Assignment final: molecular dynamics and FPUT model
+Assignment final: molecular dynamics and FPUT model, Compare two videos, we can see the larger $`\beta`$ make system go into chaotic situation faster.